canuc/puppet-bootstrap/README.md

 # Versions

-On Mac facter-1.6.3 will be loaded, hiera-1.2.0, and puppet-3.2.1 will be installed.
+On Mac facter-1.6.3 will be loaded, hiera-1.2.0, and puppet-3.2.1 will be installed from the distributed package, as well as most mac users require homebrew for their scripts it will be installed in `/usr/local/homebrew`.
+A sym link should also be available in `/usr/local/bin/brew`so nothing needs to be appended to any user's path.

 # License